sqlpad/sqlpad/_posts/2014-01-04-contribute.md

 ---
-title: "Contributing"
+title: "Contribute"
 bg: turquoise  #defined in _config.yml, can use html color like '#0fbfcf'
-color: white   #text color
+color: black   #text color
 fa-icon: pencil
 ---

 ## Contributing & Future of this Project

-I started this project as a personal side-project so I could run queries from a chromebook and visualize the results with some simple visualizations.
-I have no intention on taking this application further than it currently is.

-Would you like to contribute to SqlPad?
-Open a GitHub issue to discuss the addition or change.
-I will merge any pull requests for feature additions so long as

-- an issue is opened in advance to give a heads up
-- the pull request is backwards compatible with the current version of SqlPad
+Do you know Node.js?
+Are you willing to explore someone else's code?
+Do you use SqlPad and wish it was different or better in some way?

+Well you're in luck!

+SqlPad is open open source, and I'm willing to merge in pretty much any pull request out there.

+I only ask 2 things:

+1. Please open a GitHub issue discussing the addition prior to starting on the work.
+This gives me and anyone else a heads up of the effort being done.

+2. Keep any current features/functionality of SqlPad intact.
+According to npm, there are people out there somewhere using this.
+I'd hate for them to be depending on it for anything too serious and something suddenly break for them :S

+If you have any questions about any of it, feel free to open a GitHub issue to discuss.
+More often than not I'm thrilled to find out someone has bothered to read through and contribute to my code :)

-If the pull request is for a bug fix no advance permission is necessary.
+And of course, if the pull request is for a bug fix no advance permission is necessary.